 We contribute to a fund for use at the pastor’s discretion.
 Our funds partner with St Vincent De Paul of Crook County to provide support for families who experience emergency needs.
 Last year our Discretionary Fund contributed nearly $3700 to help families.

-Knitters and crocheters gather twice a month to create prayer shawls.
+Knitters and crocheters gather every week to create prayer shawls.
 Each stitch is created with prayer for people the creators don’t even know, to provide loving, prayer-filled accompaniment to those who are facing health crises and losses.
 Shawls are dedicated with prayer as they are gathered together, and distributed as there is need to people in the congregation, to friends, and sometimes to friends of friends.
 Often we gather to wrap the recipient in the prayer shawl and pray over them as they receive it.

 A small but dedicated group of quilters meets weekly to create quilts for Lutheran World Relief.
 These quilts are gathered yearly from the Northwest for transport to LWR’s Baltimore warehouse.
 They are then distributed to places like Turkey and Pakistan following natural disasters and to places like Kenya where people are living in refugee camps.
 In this photo, quilters are placing finished quilts on our church pews to dedicate them to God as the work of our hands for the care and support of any who need it.
 The whole congregations prays over them before packing them off to the LWR warehouse for distribution around the world.

 Rachel’s Day is a remembrance of neglected and abused women and children, which happens each year on the first Sunday in May.
 This year WELCA gathered kits for distribution who women who are escaping abusive situations.
 These kits included things like a camera and log book, pen and pencil for documentation of stalking.